9 Professional Painting Secrets That Will Transform Your DIY Game

 2. Save Time with Artist Brushes

-I really wish I’d thought of this!
-Using smaller brushes to paint around door knobs, electrical outlet plates, and light switch plates will save so much time and you do not have to tape around these things.
-I always remove the outlet and light switch plates, but forgetting where I put them or losing the screws is always a possibility.
-I’m definitely trying the artist brushes next time.
+I really wish I had thought of this sooner!
+Using smaller artist brushes to paint around door knobs, electrical outlet plates, and light switch plates will save you so much time.
+When you use these precision tools, you often do not even have to tape around these tricky areas.
+While I usually remove outlet covers, sometimes losing the screws is an issue, so having artist brushes on hand is a great backup.
+If you are planning a budget-friendly room refresh, this small tip can make a big difference in the final look.

 3. Never Clean a Paint Tray Again